Compulsory Liquidation of Company

 What is Compulsory Liquidation?

 Compulsory liquidation, also known as involuntary liquidation or winding up, is a legal process initiated by creditors, regulatory authorities, or the company itself, wherein a court orders the winding up of a company due to its inability to pay its debts or for other specified reasons.
-Unlike voluntary liquidation, the process of compulsory liquidation is enforced through legal proceedings.
+To understand how this differs from other closure methods, refer to our detailed guide on the modes of winding up of a company.

 Legal Framework Governing Compulsory Liquidation